-Criteria JORC Code explanation Commentary Sampling techniques minerals under investigation, such as Reverse Circulation (RC) and Diamond Core (DC) drilling using standard equipment.
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+These examples should not be taken as limiting the broad meaning of sampling.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+Aspects of the determination of mineralisation that are Material to the Public Report.
+In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
+Reverse Circulation (RC) and Diamond Core (DC) drilling using standard equipment.
 Sampling was undertaken at one metre intervals for RC and based on lithology/mineralisation changes for DC.
 Drilling designed to intersect the DOF horizon based on mapped or interpreted location.
-Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Reverse circulation (RC) percussion and oriented Diamond Core (DC).
-Drill sample recovery Recovery generally recorded as good, with poor recovery in a small number of samples due to groundwater.
+Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). • Reverse circulation (RC) percussion and oriented Diamond Core (DC).
+Drill sample recovery What method, etc).
+Method of recording and assessing core and chip sample recoveries and results assessed.
+Measures taken to maximise sample recovery and ensure representative nature of the samples.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
+Recovery generally recorded as good, with poor recovery in a small number of samples due to groundwater.